-This summer, visitors to The Morton Arboretum in Chicago’s western suburbs will encounter a series of ingenious nature-themed sculptures crafted from more than a half-million LEGO bricks when the award-winning exhibition Nature Connects: Art with LEGO bricks by Sean Kenney returns.
+This summer, visitors to The Morton Arboretum in Chicago’s western suburbs will encounter a series of ingenious nature-themed sculptures crafted from more than a half a million LEGO bricks when the award-winning exhibition Nature Connects: Art with LEGO bricks by Sean Kenney returns.

 From May 24 through Sept.
 15, visitors of all ages will enjoy the craftsmanship of 15 displays created entirely from LEGO bricks, found along pathways through the Arboretum’s east side.
 New highlights of the 2019 exhibition include a bee midflight, an oak tree sprouting from an acorn, and a pileated woodpecker with a bright crimson crest.
 The imaginative displays are the work of Kenney, a New York–based artist and “professional kid.”